jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 | Command & Control | Minimal |
 | Impact | Strategic Physical Effects |

-## Analytic Judgment
+> **Analytic Judgment**
+>

-**Question:** What does ATT&CK reveal about Operation Olympic Games?
+> **Question:** What does ATT&CK reveal about Operation Olympic Games?
+>

-**Judgment:** The campaign succeeded not because of any single exploit, but because multiple adversary behaviors were integrated into a carefully coordinated intelligence operation.
+> **Judgment:** The campaign succeeded not because of any single exploit, but because multiple adversary behaviors were integrated into a carefully coordinated intelligence operation.
+>

-**Confidence:** High
+> **Confidence:** High
+>

-**Supporting Evidence:** Independent reverse engineering, historical reporting, and retrospective ATT&CK analysis consistently demonstrate that success depended upon the integration of reconnaissance, resource development, precision execution, and defense evasion.
+> **Supporting Evidence:** Independent reverse engineering, historical reporting, and retrospective ATT&CK analysis consistently demonstrate that success depended upon the integration of reconnaissance, resource development, precision execution, and defense evasion.

 ## Lessons for Defenders
 Several enduring lessons emerge from this behavioral assessment.
 - Adversary behaviors remain more stable than malware families.
 - Intelligence preparation frequently determines operational success.
 - Behavioral detection provides resilience against previously unseen malware.
 - ATT&CK offers defenders a structured method for identifying gaps in defensive coverage.
 - Industrial control systems require detection strategies that extend beyond traditional enterprise monitoring.
+- Mapping historical campaigns to ATT&CK can improve training by connecting past operations to contemporary defensive frameworks.
+- ATT&CK should inform defensive planning, but analysts should always interpret behaviors within their broader strategic and operational context.

 ## Analyst's Notebook